pradel/leopradel.com/src/blog/boost-create-react-app-workflow/index.md

 Internally create-react-app uses webpack to create a bundle for our application.
 In your code you use some ECMAScript features that are not yet available in all browsers (eg: async / await).
 Babel is used to compile the javascript / typescript files of your application in a backwards compatible version of javascript, meaning it can be used in older browser versions.
 We can speed up this process by internally **replacing babel with esbuild / swc** which are faster alternatives.

-As your app is growing, the development environment and compilation is getting slower and slower, you can easily reach 10+ mins for the build time 🐢.
-To improve your build time and ship your code faster to production you might be interested in using these tools and get:
+As your app is growing, the development environment and compilation is getting slower and slower, it can easily reach 10+ mins for the build time 🐢.
+To improve build time and ship code faster to production you might be interested in using these tools and get:

 - Faster loading time in development
 - Faster build time